aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/_index.md

 - 12:00–13:00 Lunch
 - 13:00–14:00 Preparing the Screening (rendering, moving project files)
 - 14:00–17:00 Screenings of Workshop Results (O102 and F005)

+---

+## Workload

+3 ECTS ≈ 80h

+- 35h contact teaching (including some independent experimentation)
+- 40h time for reflection and processing the lectures (not active work, happens mostly passively outside the class hours and even after the workshop)
+- 5h documenting your work and preparing the video recording of your project work, writing the documentation

+---

+## Evaluation

+To successfully pass the course, the student needs to:

+- Have a minimum attendance of 80% in the workshop
+- Produce a short experimental AV work that is presented on the final day of the course (Friday 20/10/2023)
+- Provide a video recording and a short written documentation of their work during the workshop.
+(Deadline 03/11/2023)

+## Grading

+This course is evaluated with a grade between 0-5.

+- 5 Excellent
+- 4 Very good
+- 3 Good
+- 2 Satisfactory
+- 1 Passable
+- 0 Fail

+### Grading criteria

+- Attendance 25%
+- Project work 50%
+- Project documentation 25%

+### Attendance (25%)

+- You need to be present minimum 80% of the classes
+- Each missed class (without a valid reason such as illness etc.) will affect your attendance grade negatively.
+- Each time you arrive late in class will affect your attendance grade negatively.
+- Active participation and attitude in class will affect your attendance grade positively.
+- Helping others will affect your attendance grade positively

+### Project work (50%)

+- Aesthetic quality of the work
+- Novelty and creativity of the concept
+- Command of the technology
+- Attention to detail

+### Project documentation (25%)

+- Audiovisual quality and attention to detail in the documentation video
+- Detail level of the documentation
+- Use of sketches, images, videos
+- Ability to reflect on your learning process